 Three more eastern black rhinoceros were introduced into the park in 2019.
 Today Akagera National Park is home to all of the sought-after African Big Five wild animals which are the Buffaloes, Rhinos, Elephants, Lions, and Leopards.

-During Akagera National Park wildlife tours Rwanda game drives tourists are accompanied by knowledgeable driver guides.
+During Akagera National Park wildlife tours and Rwanda game drives tourists are accompanied by knowledgeable driver guides.
 Always ensure to remain in the safari car all through the game drive.
 For long game drives, carry snacks and enough drinking water.

 A very scenic and beautiful land of a thousand hills, Rwanda is one of the increasingly popular African safari destinations.
-Known as a small and beautiful country formed of several scenic hills, the country may not be that typical African safari destination but still home to several wild species that can be spotted on safari.

 Other activities that can be done during Rwanda safaris include gorilla trekking, golden monkey trekking and hiking in the Volcanoes National Park, chimpanzee trekking, canopy walk, and nature walk-in Nyungwe National Park, birding in all of the parks, and cultural tours.